 Gajapati District, Odisha

-Gajapati District is an administrative district in the state of Odisha, India.
-It is situated about 280 km from Bhubaneswar, the state capital of Odisha.
-The district headquarters is located at Paralakhemundi.
-Odia and Soura (tribal) are the main languages spoken in the district.
-The district covers a total geographical area of 4,325 km², including 4,287.95 km² of rural area and 37.05 km² of urban area.
+Gajapati is an administrative district in Odisha, India.
+The district is located about 280 km from Bhubaneswar, the capital of Odisha.
+Its administrative headquarters is in Paralakhemundi.
+Odia and Soura (tribal) are the major languages spoken in the district.
+The district covers a total area of 4,325 km², including 4,287.95 km² of rural area and 37.05 km² of urban area.

 List of Tehsils in Gajapati District